yashchamria/AlgorithmSpecialization/readme.md

 Implemented a Median maintenance algorithm for an ongoing stream of data using multiple heaps in O(logn) running time.

 Day 3: Implemented heap sort using heapify.
 The algorithm is similar to selection sort but instead of the linear search every iteration it maintains a max heap for constant lookup.
 The running time is O(nlogn).

+Day 4: Solved the classic Two-sum problem for a range of targets using the hash tables.